duluca/local-weather-app/README.md

 - Rename the repo on GitHub to match the name of your project.
 - Search and replace references to `lemon-mart` with your project name and git repo.
 - Remove `manager`, `pos`, and `inventory` folders and references to them from `app-routing.module.ts`.
-- You may modify `profile.component.ts` and `view-user.component.ts` under the `user` folder to fit your needs.
+- To fit your needs, you may modify `profile.component.ts` and `view-user.component.ts` under the `user` folder.
 - Edit `lemonmart-theme.scss` to match your desired color scheme.
 - Now you may begin implementing your own feature modules.
   - Questions?
 Consider creating an issue on this repo and buying my book at http://AngularForEnterprise.com.

 ### During Development

-- Run `npm start` for a developmenet web server.
+- Run `npm start` for a development web server.
 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 - Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 - Run `npm run e2e` to execute the end-to-end tests via [Cypress](https://cypress.io).